-PE498 (6) INTERNSHIP IN EXERCISE SCIENCE AND WELLNESS F/S
+INTERNSHIP IN EXERCISE SCIENCE AND HEALTH PROMOTON

-The Practicum is a supervised internship or field placement in the area of physical education which is designed to provide opportunities for experiential learning at an advanced level.
+F/SP This course is a supervised internship or field experience in the area of exercise science and health promotion which is designed to provide opportunities for experiential learning at an advanced level.
 Students pursue professional assignments (minimum of 20 hours per week) with an agency or organization which provides services related to the students preparation in physical education.
 Prerequisite/Corequisite: Senior standing and PE450